Pesin theory for transcendental maps and applications: Introduction

-We note that, although it is customary to introduce the inner function associated to a simply connected Fatou component as the main tool for the study of its boundary dynamics, we postpone this until Section \ref{sect-inner-function-associatedFC}, when dealing with the associated inner function to a Fatou component.
-This way, the reader can go through the exposition on Pesin theory (Thms.
-A and B), and on Lyapunov exponents (Prop.
-E and F), with no previous knowledge on inner functions, only assuming the ergodic properties of the map $ f|_{\partial U} $ (which of course come from the ergodic properties of the associated inner function in $ \partial\mathbb{D} $).
-This simplifies considerably the exposition.
-To prove that periodic boundary points are dense (Corol.
-D), we do need the associated inner function, and all the machinery developed before.
-Therefore this proof is adjourned until the end of the paper (Sect. \ref{sect-periodic-points}).

 First of all, I am indebted to my supervisor, Núria Fagella.
 I also want to thank Lasse Rempe, for asking me the question which motivates this work.
-Besides, I am indebted with Anna Zdunik, for all her explanations and her encouragement for starting this project, as well as with Oleg Ivrii, for interesting discussions and his valuable insights.
-I also want to thank Phil Rippon for his help and his kindness for sharing with me some of his knowledge in harmonic measure.
+Besides, I am indebted with Anna Zdunik, for all her explanations and her encouragement for starting this project, as well as with Oleg Ivrii, for interesting discussions and his valuable insights, and for pointing out the right assumption in Theorem \ref{teo:A}.
+I also want to thank Phil Rippon for his help and his kindness for sharing with me some of his knowledge about harmonic measure.
 I am also thankful to Jana Rodríguez-Hertz and the KTH in Stockholm, for a master class in Pesin theory, and Nikolai Prochorov and the Séminaire Rauzy in Marseille, for interesting discussions on the topic.